What is Lifecycle Marketing Automation?

 Scoring is a leading feature when it comes to lifecycle marketing automation.
 Marketing automation platforms can score leads based on how they engage with campaigns or content.
 Scoring can also be based on demographics or lead attributes such as business size, title, revenue and location.
 These scores can build highly desirable stack-ranked lists of prospective car buyers for sales teams to contact.

 Take marketing automation to the next level.
 Not only will sales teams have leads ranked upon on engagement and profile scores, but also their lifecycle stage.
 Profile and engagement scoring can’t always give you information about the relationship a person or business has with your brand.
-With lifecycle marketing, sales and marketing teams alike have visibility into contacts’ engagement with the brand, relevant profile attributes and where they are in their journey with the company.
+With a lifecycle marketing strategy, sales and marketing teams alike have visibility into contacts’ engagement with the brand, relevant profile attributes and where they are in their journey with the company.

 - Your sales process takes weeks or even months from beginning to end.